-Subject: PE Area of learning: Invaders

-Year Group: 3/4 Year B

-Links to previous work/Remember when Moving with a ball from Key Stage 1.

-Term Year 6 Key Skills to be taught

-Autumn 2021 What the children should know at the end of this series of lessons learn how to attac might be used to stop someone scoring and sk as a team.
-Improve accuracy of passing and learn to play as part of a team.
+Subject: PE Year Group: 3/4 Cycle B Area of learning: Invaders Links to previous work/Remember when Moving with a ball from Key Stage 1.
+Term Year B Key Skills to be taught Autumn 1 2023 What the children should know at the end of this series of lessons 3/4 Learn what skills might be used to stop someone scoring and learn how to attack as a team.
+Improve accuracy of passing by using a target and learn to play as part of a team.